What Is Natural Soap?

 Most of what people mistakenly call “soap” sitting pretty on store shelves *is technically not real soap*.
 Did that blow your mind?
 It should!

 The term “soap” is an FDA-protected term.
-If it is not true soap, legally the manufacturer cannot call it “soap”.
-Instead of “soap” they must use other terms such as: “wash”, “cleanser”, “bar”, “washing liquid”, “shampoo”, “body wash”, et cetera.
+If it is not true soap, legally the manufacturer can’t call it “soap”.
+Instead of “soap” they must use other terms like: “wash”, “cleanser”, “bar”, “washing liquid”, “shampoo”, “body wash”, et cetera.

 Only true, natural soap can legally be called “soap”.
 So, how does the FDA define soap?

-To meet the definition of soap in FDA’s regulations, a product has to meet three conditions:
+To meet the definition of soap in FDA’s regulations, a product has to meet these three conditions:

-What it’s made of: To be regulated as “soap,” the product must be composed mainly of the “alkali salts of fatty acids,” that is, the material you get when you combine fats or oils with an alkali, such as lye.
+- What it’s made of: To be regulated as “soap,” the product must be “alkali salts of fatty acids.”
+This means the material you get when you combine fats or oils with an alkali, such as lye.

-What ingredients cause its cleaning action: To be regulated as “soap,” those “alkali salts of fatty acids” must be the only material that results in the product’s cleaning action.
+- What ingredients cause its cleaning action: To be regulated as “soap,” those “alkali salts of fatty acids” must be the only material that results in the product’s cleaning action.
 If the product contains synthetic detergents, it’s a cosmetic, not a soap.
-You still can use the word “soap” on the label.
+The word “soap” can still be on the label in sneaky ways, but that’s what causes a lot of confusion.

-This is exactly why we have to have a disclaimer with any beneficial claims (other than cleansing) on our website that states “These statements are not approved by the FDA.
-This product is not intended to treat, mitigate, prevent, or cure any disease.”
+This is why there’s a disclaimer on our entire website that states, “These statements are not approved by the FDA and are not intended to diagnose, treat, mitigate, prevent, or cure any disease.”

 How are traditional soaps and synthetic detergents different?

-Ordinary soap is made by combining fats or oils and an alkali, such as lye.
-The fats and oils, which may be from animal, vegetable, or mineral sources, are degraded into free fatty acids, which then combine with the alkali to form crude soap.
-The lye reacts with the oils, turning what starts out as liquid into blocks of soap.
-When made properly, no lye remains in the finished product.
-In the past, people commonly made their own soap using animal fats and lye that had been extracted from wood ashes.
+Ordinary soap is made by combining fats or oils and an alkali, like lye.
+The lye reacts with the fats or oils, turning what starts out as liquid into blocks of soap.
+When made correctly, no lye remains in the finished product.
+In the past, people commonly made their own soap using animal fats and lye that had been extracted from wood ashes, which was a very risky process that resulted in major variations.
+Today, precisely scientific soap-making tools and purer ingredients make the product much more reliable and consistent.

-Today, there are very few true soaps on the market.
+Today, there are very few true soaps on the major markets.
 Most body cleansers, both liquid and solid, are actually synthetic detergent products.
-Detergent cleansers are popular because they make suds effortlessly in water and most of them are liquid.
+Detergent cleansers are popular because they make suds effortlessly in water.
+Most detergents are liquid, making cleansing more convenient, faster, and less “messy”.
 Some of these detergent products are actually marketed as “soap” but are not true soap according to the regulatory definition of the word.
+We covered this above.

 You can find all of this information here on the FDA’s website: https://www.fda.gov/cosmetics/cosmetic-products/frequently-asked-questions-soap

-Most of what you see on store shelves are just detergents, or another word for detergents are surfactants.
+So, most of what you see on store shelves are detergents or “surfactants”, which is just another word for detergents.

 What Makes A Tear-Free Cleanser?

-The answer lies in a few subtle changes in chemical formulas of detergent cleansers.
+The answer lies in a few subtle formula changes for detergent manufacturers.

 Tear-free formulas also leave out surfactants such sodium lauryl sulfate, which can be irritating to the eyes and scalp.
 This does create a trade-off, though.
 Sodium lauryl sulfates — formed in part from coconut fat or palm kernel oil — are the chemical agents in shampoos that get hair really clean (and give a nice lather) [source: Schwarcz].
-Although tear-free shampoos still clean hair, they don’t remove oil as thoroughly.
+Although tear-free shampoos can still clean hair, they don’t remove the oils as thoroughly.
 But since most babies don’t do more than look cute and occasionally smear food into their hair, this usually works out just fine.
+Most babies don’t produce oils on their skin and scalp like teenagers and adults do.

 Can You Make Natural Soap Tear-Free?

-Unfortunately, due to the very definition and make-up of natural soap, the answer is a resounding NO. Because soap is naturally an alkali (this is how it cleanses) – it WILL irritate the eyes upon direct contact.
+Unfortunately, due to the chemistry of natural soap, the answer is a resounding NO. Because soap is naturally an alkali (this is how it cleanses) – it WILL irritate the eyes upon direct contact.

-Can we just make soap “less” alkali?
-Simply put, trying to make a soap more acidic would cause it to cease being soap.
-Since soap has a hydrophilic (water-attracting) side to it’s saponified molecules, the other half is hydrophobic (water-repelling), this is what makes it great at washing away dirt and grime when mixed with water!
-If we made soap less of a base and more of an acid by adding more acidic ingredients, it would significantly weaken its cleansing abilities (and cause an icky mess).
+Can we make soap “less” alkali or “water it down”?
+Simply put, trying to make a soap more acidic or watered down would cause it to cease being soap.
+Soap molecules have a hydrophilic (water-attracting) side, the other half is hydrophobic (water-repelling).
+This is what makes it great at washing away dirt and grime when mixed with water!
+If we made soap with less alkali or added more water, it would cause an icky mess.

-We add just enough excess fats (acids) to not dry the skin and hair, and also just enough lye (alkali) to be able to cleanse the skin and hair.
+We add just the right amount of excess fats (acids) to not dry the skin and hair, and also the right amount of lye (alkali) to cleanse.
 This is a very fine balance called a “superfat” percentage, carefully measured with highly sensitive scales each time we make soaps.

 How To Use Soap Safely Around Eyes

 Can you use soap safely around the eyes?
 Yes you can!
 You just have to be careful and patient, especially while washing a baby or toddler.
 Baths are the safest way to do this since you can dilute the soap in the bathwater first before applying it to the hair or skin around the face.
-Since babies rarely need a full shampoo cleanse like an adult does, this normally fulfills the job well!
+Since babies rarely need a full shampoo cleanse like teenagers or adults do, this normally does the job well!

 Leaning the infant back or asking a child to lean back while seated during the wash and rinse of their hair makes it much easier to avoid getting soap in their eyes.
 They can also use the edge of the bathtub or baby bathtub for better back and neck support during the wash and rinse.
 Use the edge of your thumb, palm, and index finger all pressed snugly against their eyebrow area to shield sensitive eyes from the soapy water when you wash and rinse their hair.
 This looks just like when you are shielding your eyes from the sunlight!

-Soap made for the body and hair will not permanently harm or damage the eyes, but it may sting and cause some irritation until it is rinsed off!
+Soap made for the body and hair will not permanently harm or damage the eyes, but it may sting and cause some irritation until it is fully rinsed out!

 Thanks for reading our article about why we can’t claim to have a natural “tear-free” soap – If you have any questions, please leave us a comment below!